MamadAliGit/yii2-webhook/README.md

 Yii2 Webhook Behavior
 =====================
-Yii2 send changes to webhook
+Helps you to send models changes to a webhook url

 Installation
 ------------